scala/docs.scala-lang/_overviews/scala3-book/higher-order-functions.md

 ## Recap: Being a consumer of higher-order functions

-As a quick recap, in this Overview you’ve already seen examples of how to use existing higher-order functions in the Scala collections classes, including `map` and `filter`:
+As a quick recap, in this book you’ve already seen examples of how to use existing higher-order functions in the Scala collections classes, including `map` and `filter`:

 ```tut
 List(1,2,3).map(_ * 10)       // List(10,20,30)